You can install and try Devtron on a high-end machine or a Cloud VM. If you install it on a laptop/PC, it may start to respond slowly.

 Get devtron-service Port Number

-Make sure that the port on which the devtron-service runs remain open in the VM's security group or network security group.
+Make sure that the port used by the devtron-service remain open in the VM's security group or network security group.

-If you want to uninstall Devtron or clean Devtron helm installer, refer our uninstall Devtron.
+If you want to uninstall Devtron or clean up the Devtron Helm installer, refer uninstall Devtron .